StatelessStudio/pointyapi/README.md

 }
 ```

-Run your script with `
+Run your script with `npm run admin:example`

 ## Compiling